Tight Hip flexors and hamstrings? Here’s what you can do to treat them and save your back

 We don’t notice how important they are until they hurt

 Compared to more obvious muscle groups, hip flexors and hamstrings are not given much attention.

 Part of the problem is because unlike the other more visible and muscular areas of the body, we cannot ‘see’ how well or poorly conditioned they have become.
 It’s when we have pain in the hip joint, the rear of the thighs or other nearby areas that become sore, that we begin to learn more about them.

 One thing that we all are guilty of is sitting for far too long.
 It is a big problem for both muscle groups because it makes them very inactive.
 When you do this, you start a cycle of atrophy and strain that you must learn to break.

 Can Tight or Painful Hip Flexor or Hamstring Muscles Affect Each Other?

-How Hip Flexor and Hamstring Issues Contribute to Lower Back Pain
+How They Contribute to Lower Back Pain

-Get started with these 10 Important Exercises for Lower Back and Hip Pain
+If you know just important it is the be physically active, you can begin these 10 Important Exercises for Lower Back and Hip Pain

 Tight Hamstrings and Pelvic Tilt Pain